tikv/website/content/docs/5.1/concepts/explore-tikv-features/replication-and-rebalancing.md

 In this section, you can launch a larger workload, then scale the 3-node local cluster to a 5-node cluster and check whether the load of the TiKV cluster is **rebalanced** as expected.

 1. Create a new terminal session and launch a larger workload with `go-ycsb`.
-    For example, on a machine with 16 virtual cores, you can launch a workload by executing the following cpmmand:
+    For example, on a machine with 16 virtual cores, you can launch a workload by executing the following command:

    ```shell
    ./bin/go-ycsb load tikv -P workloads/workloada -p tikv.pd="127.0.0.1:2379" -p tikv.type="raw" -p tikv.conncount=16 -p threadcount=16 -p recordcount=1000000